renuhomemail11/CollegeNotes/README.md

 # git remote
 # This command is used to connect your local repository (your computer) to a remote repository (GitHub).
 # add
-# We are adding a new remote connection.
+# We are adding a new remote connection.# My Project